 - The issuing judge was not neutral.

-5. Are search warrants required for police searches?
+5. Are warrants required for police searches?

 Yes, unless the police have good reason to forgo getting the warrant first.
 Seven exceptions to Nevada’s “search warrant requirement” are: